Flagsmith/flagsmith/docs/docs/platform/contributing.md

 ### Conventional Commits

-Please title your PR's with starting with one of the following [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) labels.
+Please prefix the title of your PRs with one of the following [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) labels.
 E.g. `feat: My great feature`:

 - **feat**: A new feature or improvement to an existing feature